Do you remember your M.S. Program or supervised experiential learning experience?

 - Communicate with the course instructor and/or program director anytime you think it appropriate.

 - Faculty members at SUNY Oneonta participated in the development of a Preceptor Training Program that is being offered free of charge by the Commission on Dietetic Registration (CDR).
-Upon completion, 8 c.e.u’s will be awarded.
-We are confident that you will find this to be worth your time.
+We are confident that you will find this to be worth your time and CPE's are awarded upon completion.

-Preceptors help graduate student interns develop the expected entry-level competencies by guiding their supervised experiential learning and by providing constructive feedback regularly.
-The online M.S.
-Nutrition and Dietetics Program faculty have developed, in conjunction with previous preceptors and members of the Program Advisory Committee, a number of checklists and rubrics for use in assessing the graduate student intern's learning.
-Preceptors will evaluate all competencies expected during the first eight weeks of the program and assess the intern's service-learning project, interviewing skills and educational presentation.
+Preceptors help graduate students develop the expected entry-level competencies by guiding their experiential learning and by providing constructive feedback regularly.
+The program faculty has developed, in conjunction with previous preceptors and members of the Program Advisory Committee, several checklists and rubrics for use in assessing the graduate student's learning.

-All of the evaluation forms will be available as Word documents to preceptors in each online course. (offered via Blackboard through SUNY Oneonta).
+All the evaluation forms will be available as Word documents to preceptors in each online course, which will be offered via Blackboard through SUNY College at Oneonta.
 Each primary preceptor will be able to download each document, fill it out, and then submit it to the course instructor as an integral part of each course.
-Other preceptors working with the graduate student intern provide the primary preceptor input for the assessments as appropriate.
+Other preceptors working with the graduate student provide the primary preceptor input for the assessments as appropriate.

-Graduate student interns are expected to complete regular self-assessments that are nearly identical to those that preceptors complete.
-Graduate student interns share their self-assessments with preceptors when they meet.
-The focus of the graduate student intern-preceptor conference can then be on areas where the graduate student intern and preceptor differ in their assessment of the graduate student intern's level of competence.
-Another focus of the regularly planned graduate student intern-preceptor conference is planning of supervised experiential learning experiences so that the graduate student intern is able to continue to grow in both knowledge and skill.
+Graduate students are expected to complete regular self-assessments that are identical to those that preceptors complete.
+Graduate students share their self-assessments with preceptors when they meet.
+The focus of the graduate student-preceptor conference can then be on areas where the graduate student and preceptor differ in their assessment of the graduate student's level of competence.
+Another focus of the regularly planned graduate student-preceptor conference is planning of experiences so that the graduate student can continue to grow in both knowledge and skill.

 The program director and other faculty are available to preceptors or interns have questions about assessment of teaching and learning.